 (b) Sample contract forms proposed for use between the applicant and persons providing health care services to covered persons, including, participating providers and intermediary organizations.

-Drafting Note: Section 8A of the Managed Care Plan Network Adequacy Model Act requires the filing of substantially similar information to the filing of sample provider contracts required in Paragraph (8)(b).
-States that have adopted the Managed Care Plan Network Adequacy Model Act should consider whether it is necessary to include a similar requirement in this Act as well.
+Drafting Note: Section 11A of the Health Benefit Plan Network Access and Adequacy Model Act requires the filing of substantially similar information to the filing of sample provider contracts required in Paragraph (8)(b).
+States that have adopted the Health Benefit Plan Network Access and Adequacy Model Act should consider whether it is necessary to include a similar requirement in this Act as well.

 (9) A copy of each type of evidence of coverage and identification card or similar document to be issued to the enrollees;